microsoft/OSPO/repository_cohorts/framework/docs/index.md

 | **< 6 contributors**       | Stadium cohort             | Toy cohort                  |

 These thresholds seem to work well for Microsoft repositories.
-We would be interested in learning what other organizations use if they model similar cohorts.
+We would be interested in learning what other organizations use if they model similar cohorts, so please add an issue with any feedback or comments.

-To describe them in plain english:
+To describe these cohorts in plain english:
-1. **Federations** are built by a large community with an even large silent group of users and watchers.
+1. **Federations** are built by a large community with a much larger silent group of watchers.
-2. **Clubs** are built but a large community with the ratio of silent users and watches being closer to the size of the contributor community.
+2. **Clubs** are built but a large community with the ratio of silent watchers closer to the size of the contributor community.
-3. **Stadium** is built by a small community with a larger proportion of silent users and watchers.
+3. **Stadium** is built by a small community with a larger proportion of silent watchers.
-4. **Toy** is built by a small community with a small number of silent users and watchers.
+4. **Toy** is built by a small community with a small number of silent watchers.
-5. **mid** is built by a moderately sized community.
+5. **mid** is built by a moderately sized community that sits between the other cohorts in terms of community size.